+855 (0) 86 665 567

 “Travel up the river (by) following its meanders, Moor the dugout canoe to the jetty, Enter the country through its border”

-Is in fact an invitation for visitors to the Kingdom “that one must respect local customs and adapt/adjust to them (and not the other way round)!
+Is an invitation for visitors to the Kingdom “that one must respect local customs and adapt/adjust to them (and not the other way round)!
 Chol Toak not only means “to moor” but also to “get in the dugout canoe”.

-Be it while visiting temples, beachcombing or simply hanging around, you will come to interact with the local people who are well-known for their traditional hospitality and warmly welcome.
+Be it while visiting temples, beachcombing or simply hanging around, you will come to interact with the local people who are well-known for their traditional hospitality and warm welcome.
 Out of respect to the Khmer traditions, visitors to the Kingdom should take care to observe local customs and practices.
 You may find it useful to familiarize yourself with the following common Do’s and Don’ts before embarking on your trip to Cambodia.

 Do’s

 It is customary to remove your shoes when entering a place of worship such as a pagoda or a sacred spot in the temple.
-Additionally, visitors should dress appropriately when visiting and when being inside the premises of a religious site, e.g. Temples, Royal Palace (shoulders and upper arms with a shirt or blouse, and legs and knees should be covered with long pants or long skirt – no mini shorts and miniskirt above the knees – , and hats removed when entering the sanctuaries and monastery).
+Additionally, visitors should dress appropriately when visiting and when being inside the premises of a religious site, e.g. Temples, Royal Palace (shoulders and upper arms with a shirt or blouse, and legs and knees should be covered with long pants or long skirt – no mini shorts and miniskirt above the knees –, and hats removed when entering the sanctuaries and monastery).

 It is respectful to remove your shoes when entering somebody’s home.